-Getting slammed with Early Termination Fees of a few hundred dollars isn’t what anyone wants, but it’s an unpleasant reality if you ever switch phone carriers in the middle of a contract.
+When you switch carriers, the last thing you want is to get slammed with Early Termination Fees that can be a few hundred dollars.
+But, it’s an unpleasant reality if you ever try switching phone carriers in the middle of a contract.

 Early Termination Fees: Tips to avoid ETFs